+

 The arts cannot change the world but they can change the way we see the world.

-In its dramaturgical approach to ULYSSES European Odyssey, ARTS OVER BORDERS created in 2020 a project blueprint with its own schema directly inspired by Joyce’s two schemas, in which he revealed his sources from Homer’s Odyssey and the human emotions that lie within each of his novel’s 18 episodes).
+In its dramaturgical approach to ULYSSES European Odyssey, ARTS OVER BORDERS created a project blueprint in 2020 with its own schema directly inspired by Joyce’s two schemas, in which he revealed his sources from Homer’s Odyssey and the human emotions that lie within each of his novel’s 18 episodes.
 Out of Joyce’s themes, AOB with Brave New World Productions developed a new and potent list of 18 urgent contemporary European issues (see below), one for each episode and city.

 (Photos: Athens Episode I – Telemachus / Budapest Episode 4 – Calypso / Marseille Episode V – Lotus Eaters / Vilnius Episode 3 – Proteus / Trieste Episode 2 Nestor)